forajii/courserafiles/README.md

 # Coursera Course Files
-All files that have been completed for any Coursera courses are in this repository.
+All files that have been completed for any Coursera courses are located in this repository.